My Top Tips for Kindergarten Writers Workshop

 My students write in books.
 This means that after we have completed the first 20 days of writers workshop, we move into writing books.
 Students are given a book that has a cover and 3-4 pages attached to it.

 Students add or delete pages as needed.
 These are mini-lessons that I teach throughout the year.
 When they are finished with one book, they start another.
+They are not married to a certain number of pages.
+Some books are 4 pages long.
+Some are 7 pages long.
+The writer decides when they are done.

 Again… writing mini-lessons surround knowing when you are done with a piece… but students are able to manage this on their own.